fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 - **Poisoned** (`PSND`): You will lose HP occasionally (in real-time) until the poison is cured. *C4:FLRE* is the first spell that will cure it; *C7:FLAN* and *M7:REST* will also.
 - **Withered** (`OLD`): Character's stats all drop to 1.
-This isn't deadly, but if your stats were high enough to begin with, it will reduce some of your benefits.
+This isn't deadly, but it will eliminate any benefits you had from high stats to begin with.
   Only curable at a Temple.
 - **Insanity** (`NUTS`): You don't get to control this character during combat; they pick a target at random amongst all reachable melee targets, including their allies and even themself.
 Curable with *M7:REST*.
 - **Possessed** (`POSS`): Similar to Insanity, except you also won't be able to run away from combat so long as one of your party members has this status.
-If your character is Possessed outside of combat, it will force a Party Combat until you resolve it.
-  "Curable" with *S6:MIWP*, which replaces it with `NUTS`.
-Actually curable with *W3:DISP*.
+  "Curable" during combat with *S6:MIWP*, which replaces it with `NUTS`, or outside combat with *W3:DISP* or an Exorwand.
 Note that curing Possession reduces the affected character to 1 HP, so you'll probably want *M7:REST* afterwards.
-- **Petrified** (`STON`): The most frustrating status that exists, even more so than death, because there is nothing you can do about it except go to a Temple.
-  Gets really annoying when Basilisks start showing up in force on level 2 of Mangar's Tower.
+- **Petrified** (`STON`): The most frustrating status that exists, even more so than death; by the time Petrification becomes common, death can be cured.
+But there's nothing to do about Petrification without visiting a Temple.
+That gets really annoying when Basilisks start showing up in force on level 2 of
+  Mangar's Tower.
-- **Deceased** (`DEAD`): Early on your only choice is a Temple. *W4:ANDE* will replace `DEAD` with `POSS`. *W6:BEDE* restores life and 1 HP.
+- **Deceased** (`DEAD`): Early on your only choice is a Temple. *W4:ANDE* will replace `DEAD` with `POSS`; be real careful casting this one in combat. *W6:BEDE* restores life and 1 HP.

 In addition, some higher-level undead monsters are capable of level-drain, which reduces your character's level by one per hit.
 This is annoying but largely not super important by the time it starts happening.
-Temples can restore drained levels, and on some platforms there is an odd feature where doing so also grants you enough XP to advance to the following level.
-Some people have reported success using this to scum levels (piss off a Vampire, run away, restore the level at the Temple, level up at the Review Board, repeat).
+Temples can restore drained levels, and on some platforms there is an [odd quirk](#weird-stuff) that may be worth being aware of.
-If you've collected a lot of XP (say, enough to level up) be careful with this, because restoring the drained level may result in you having fewer XP than you had before going into the Temple.

 There is evidence of an additional status, **Paralyzed** (`PARA`), but it doesn't seem to have been actually implemented.